ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/PACKAGE_IDENTITY_CATALOG.md

    where valid, with unknown and non-exhaustive decisions left for review.
 6. Mark coverage exhaustive only when registry or manual evidence demonstrates that all identities for that dimension were considered.
-7. Run the validator against the proposed merge tree.
+7. Run the exact checkout, Hugo topology, rendered-route, and catalog validator gates against the proposed merge tree.
 8. Add the validator as a required pull-request check before the catalog can authorize any no-match decision.